queueit/KnownUser.V3.Lua/README.md

 ```
 function handle(request_rec)
+local success, result = pcall
+   (
      local models = require("Models")
      eventconfig = models.QueueEventConfig.create()
      eventconfig.eventId = ""; -- ID of the queue to use
      eventconfig.queueDomain = "xxx.queue-it.net"; -- Domain name of the queue, usually in the format [CustomerId].queue-it.net
      -- eventconfig.cookieDomain = ".my-shop.com"; -- Optional, domain name where the Queue-it session cookie should be saved
      eventconfig.cookieValidityMinute = 15; -- Optional, validity of the Queue-it session cookie.
 Default is 10 minutes.
      eventconfig.extendCookieValidity = true; -- Optional, should the Queue-it session cookie validity time be extended each time the validation runs?
 Default is true.
      -- eventconfig.culture = "en-US"; -- Optional, culture of the queue ticket layout in the format specified here: https:-- msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx Default is to use what is specified on Event
      -- eventconfig.layoutName = "NameOfYourCustomLayout"; -- Optional, name of the queue ticket layout e.g. "Default layout by Queue-it".
 Default is to take what is specified on the Event

      initRequiredHelpers(request_rec)

      kuHandler = require("KnownUserApacheHandler")

      return kuHandler.handleByLocalConfig(
        "...
 INSERT CUSTOMER ID ...",
        "...
 INSERT SECRET KEY ...",
        eventconfig,
        request_rec)
+   )

+   if (success) then
+     return result
+   else
+     -- There was an error validating the request
+     -- Use your own logging framework to log the error
+     -- This was a configuration error, so we let the user continue
+     return apache2.DECLINED
+   end
 end
 ```